 Where to stay :

 There is a KTDC Tamarind Hotel located near the Temple.
 The temple has a well-maintained guest house as well.
-Couple of home stays are also available in the area.
+Couple of home stays are also there in the area.